-CMC Networks’ customer-centric approach and global reach is set to strengthen its position at the forefront of technology deployments in Africa for many years to come
+The customer-centric approach and global reach of CMC Networks is set to strengthen its position at the forefront of technology deployments in Africa for many years to come.

 For almost 30 years, global telecommunications carrier, CMC Networks has put the customer first, and as such has compiled one of the most globally advanced – yet locally considered – offerings in the market.

 Incepted in 1989 by Grant Walker, its evolution over the years has been vast and ever-adherent to fluctuating expectations, but last year ushered in one of the Company’s most important milestones to date.